cssinjs/jss/docs/js-api.md

 `sheet.addRule([name], style, [options])`

+This function will use [insertRule](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/insertRule) API if your Style Sheet is already attached to the DOM.
+In this case __you will not see this CSS Rule in the "Elements" view of the dev tools__.
+You can always verify correct rendering by using the selector on some DOM Node and watch styles applied as well as in the "Styles" inspector.

+If you use `addRule()` before you call `attach()`, styles will be rendered in one batch using `textContent` API which will not have the obove described side effect.

 ### Options

 * `index` - index where the rule should be added, by default, rules are pushed at the end.
 * `className` - add a rule with a predefined class name.

 ### Add a rule dynamically